foundriesio/docs/source/user-guide/fioctl/index.rst

 List devices
   ``fioctl devices list -f <factory>``
-    Lists the devices that have connected to a Factory, along with associated metadata, such as device name, status, Target and enabled apps.
+    Lists the devices connected to a Factory and metadata, such as device name, status, Target, and enabled apps.

   .. code-block:: console